blewert/folio/public/posts/optimising-forest-algs.md

 ### The code
 We assign spatial indices every frame, before any jobs run.
 Future work could perhaps look at optimising this further, as the task of generating a new spatial map every frame can be expensive.
 The 1D index, $\mathcal{H}(\mathbf{p})$ of a tree's position $\mathbf{p}$ is assigned to the `TreeComponent` attached to each tree entity.
 This can then be used later to access its local neighbourhood.

-The assigning of spatial indexing is done in a separate job prior to the simulation of an individual tree.
+Spatial indexing is carried out via a separate job, prior to the simulation of an individual tree.
 The `AssignIndexToTreeJob` job can be seen below.

 ```cs